 What the course covers:

-This free course teaches nursing students how to assist a peer who is developing a mental health problem or in a mental health crisis.
+This course teaches nursing students how to assist a peer who is developing a mental health problem or in a mental health crisis.
 Course participants learn about the signs and symptoms of the common and disabling mental health problems, how to give initial help, where and how to get professional help, what sort of help has been shown by research to be effective, and how to provide first aid in a crisis situation.

 This student course is a tailored version of the 12-hour Standard MHFA Course, the content of which is derived from a number of consensus studies incorporating the expertise of hundreds of researchers, clinicians, mental health consumer advocates and carer advocates across the English speaking western world.

 All MHFA Courses teach how to give mental health first aid using the MHFA Action Plan ALGEE.
 More information about ALGEE.

 If completing elearning the course fee is $50, for face to face courses rates are set by instructors and more information can be found in the course calendar.

 Blended - self-paced eLearning plus a half-day follow-up face-to-face session

 |The face-to-face course can be delivered as either a 2-day training package or separately as 4-5 modules.||OR||The Blended course involves an eLearning component which is self-paced and takes about 6-8 hours to complete, plus a half-day follow-up face-to-face session, which should be completed within 3 months after completing eLearning.|

 |To find a course see below.||Directly enrol online.|